What we aren’t eating is killing us, global study finds

 In January, the consortium released its “diet for a healthy planet,” which said that cutting red meat and sugar consumption in half and upping intake of fruits, vegetables and nuts could prevent up to 11.6 million premature deaths without harming the planet.

-Afshin said an overview of these results, but none of the details, was in last year’s Global Burden of Disease report, making this year’s version “the most comprehensive analysis on the health effects of diet ever conducted,” despite some methodological flaws and gaps in data from underdeveloped countries.
+Afshin said an overview of the current study, but few of the details, was in last year’s Global Burden of Disease report, making this year’s version “the most comprehensive analysis on the health effects of diet ever conducted,” despite some methodological flaws and gaps in data from underdeveloped countries.

 “That’s a good claim,” Reynolds said.
 “Studies are published every year on how we eat; however, the amount of data considered and the global representativeness make this study worth attention.”
 He added that the risk rankings provide public policymakers with “invaluable information on what dietary behaviors to target first.”